OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 The Chapel in the Clouds has many wedding packages available, including commitment ceremonies, elopements, and fake weddings to trick your friends (apparently it’s a thing?)

-Last, but not least, YES, an Elvis impersonator can be added on to any wedding package at the Chapel in the Clouds.
+Last, but not least, YES, an Elvis impersonator is available for any wedding package at the Chapel in the Clouds.

 Best Vegas wedding venue for beach babes: Mandalay Bay Beach